snapperbay4453/i18n-xlsx-to-json-directory/README.md

 -d, --destination: Path where the converted file is stored.

 --export-file-type: Create a default index script file to export each language and namespace. ('js' || 'ts' || undefined)

+--auto-extract: Automatically decompresses converted zip files.
+You must specify a directory in the -d option.

 ### npm run zip-to-xlsx